-Please note that meetings of the Committee are streamed for live and subsequent broadcast on the Council's website.
+Please note that meetings are streamed for live and subsequent broadcast on the Council's website.
 The Authority is a Data Controller under the Data Protection Act and data collected during this live stream will be retained in accordance with the Authority's published policy.